- For TOEFL Speaking question 1 you have 15 seconds to prepare your answer and 45 seconds to give your answer.

 - Again, do NOT use “you” in your response.
 Generalization = VERY bad.

-Here is an example answer someone might give to the question: “Why do people travel?
-Develop your opinion using examples and reasons.”
+Here is an example answer someone might give to the question: “Your friend wants to visit a new city.
+What city do you recommend and why?”

 - Personally, I think New York would be a great city for my friend to visit.

-- The first reason is because New York has some great food.
+- The first reason is that New York has some great food.
 Last year, I went to Hell’s Kitchen while in New York City and there were a ton of restaurants.
 I really enjoyed them!
-The second reason is because the energy and excitement of New York is like no other city.
-When I went to New York, I went to two different broadway shows and enjoyed both.
-I couldn’t believe the talent at the broadway shows and how amazing it was!
+The second reason is that the energy and excitement of New York are like no other city.
+When I went to New York, I went to two different Broadway shows and enjoyed both.
+I couldn’t believe the talent at the Broadway shows and how amazing it was!